-- Section 1: the requirements for the amplifiers and the characteristics of the PD200 amplifiers as advertise in the datasheet are listed. - Section 2: a very simple amplifier model consisting of a transfer function and a noise source is described. - Section 3: the transfer function from input voltage to output voltage is identified. - Section 4: the power spectral density of the amplifier's noise is measured - $\bullet$ Section 5: the characteristics of the PD200 amplifier are compared to the E.505 amplifier from PI and to the LA75 from cedrat - Section 6: the measured characteristics of the PD200 amplifier are compared with the requirements
+- Section 1: the requirements for the amplifiers and the characteristics of the PD200 amplifiers as advertise in the datasheet are listed. - Section 2: a very simple amplifier model consisting of a transfer function and a noise source is described. - Section 3: the transfer function from input voltage to output voltage is identified. - Section 4: the power spectral density of the amplifier's noise is measured - Section 5: the output impedance of the PD200 is estimated - Section 6: the characteristics of the PD200 amplifier are compared to the E.505 amplifier from PI and to the LA75 from cedrat - Section 7: the measured characteristics of the PD200 amplifier are compared with the requirements